 2. Sex toys are good and useful tools.

 A sex toy's purpose is to stimulate better than your hands can.
 Sometimes, that means textures galore, or a rounded dildo the size of a soda can, or what could pass as a bludgeon.
 And you know what?
 Using specialized tools is okay.

 Plenty of the best carpenters use power tools, laser cutters, and sledgehammers.
 Using a self-propelling reciprocating saw doesn't make someone better or worse than someone who uses a handsaw.
 Driving a car doesn't ruin long walks with a partner.
 It just takes you farther in less time.

-3 I'll never know everything about sex.
+3. Nobody will ever know everything about sex.

-4 Every body is different; nobody is irredeemable.
+4. Every body is different; nobody is irredeemable.
 Everyone deserves pleasure.

 If you're feeling overwhelmed by the options, feel free to contact me.